RubixML/ML/docs/parallel.md

 # Parallel
 Multiprocessing is the use of two or more processes that execute in parallel.
 Objects that implement the Parallel interface can take advantage of multicore systems by executing parts or all of the algorithm in parallel.
-Parallelizable objects can utilize a parallel processing [Backend](backends/api.md) set using the `setBackend()` method.
+Choose a number of processes equal to the number of CPU cores in order to take advantage of a system's full processing capability.

 > **Note:** Most parallel learners are configured to use a [Serial](backends/serial.md) backend by default.

-### Set a Backend
+## Set a Backend
+Parallelizable objects can utilize a parallel processing [Backend](backends/api.md) by passing it to the `setBackend()` method.

 To set the backend processing engine:
 ```php
 public setBackend(Backend $backend) : void